Fair Summarization: Bridging Quality and Diversity in Extractive Summaries: Related Work

 \section{Related Work}

-The field of natural language processing (NLP) has increasingly focused on addressing bias and fairness, driven by the demand for equity in AI systems.
-Research has explored two key dimensions: intrinsic bias, stemming from text representations, and extrinsic bias, reflecting performance disparities across demographic groups \citep{han-etal-2023-fair}.
+The field of NLP has increasingly focused on addressing bias and fairness, with research focused along two key dimensions: intrinsic bias, stemming from text representations, and extrinsic bias, reflecting performance disparities across demographic groups \citep{han-etal-2023-fair}.

 Early work on fairness in summarization \citep{10.1145/3184558.3186947, dash2019summarizing} revealed that summaries often fail to represent source data fairly, even when source texts from different groups have similar quality.
 This led to the development of fairness-aware algorithms across various stages of summarization, including pre-processing, in-processing, and post-processing techniques.
 For example, \citet{10.1145/3442381.3450108} proposed a post-processing method to mitigate dialect-based biases. \citet{olabisi-etal-2022-analyzing} introduced the DivSumm dataset, focusing on dialect diversity in summarization and evaluating algorithms on fairness.